diogocurto2/chat-management/README.md

 - Senior: 0.8
 - Team Lead: 0.5

-## Examples:
+### Example of Capacity:
-1 -A team of 2 mid-levels and a junior will have a capacity of (2 x 10 x 0.6) + (1 x 10 x 0.4) = 16 concurrent chats capacity with a queue size of 24.
+A team of 2 mid-levels and a junior will have a capacity of (2 x 10 x 0.6) + (1 x 10 x 0.4) = 16 concurrent chats capacity with a queue size of 24.

 Teams available:
 - Team A: 1x team lead, 2x mid-level, 1x junior